 Pretty soon, we got our bearings and started to figure the whole “skiing” thing out.

-That’s certainly not to say we didn’t spend our fair share of time on les arses, though not the actual trail (if ya catch my drift).
+That’s certainly not to say we didn’t spend our fair share of time on les arses, though not the actual trail – if ya catch my drift.

 Laughing, we assured him we were fine and would definitely make it to the bottom, one way or the other.
 He warned us they would be closing our run once we completed it because of high winds.
 We thanked him and waved him on.

 When we reached the base of a strange chair lift a few minutes later, we weren’t quite sure if we were supposed to continue down the slope or if we had to take this new lift uphill.
-We didn’t want to go back uphill – we liked this beginner run and wanted to continue on it.
-We waved to the only chair operator in sight, but with the language barrier, we still had no idea where to go.
-Finally we realized this was probably the end of our beloved run #8, and we passed our electronic key cards over the turnstyle to get on the lift.
+We didn’t want to go back uphill.
+We liked this beginner run and wanted to continue on it, but we were on the wrong side of the mountain to get back down to Charmey.

 While I’m not afraid of heights, I’ve become increasingly phobic of getting on and off these contraptions.
 I’ve lost count of all the spectacular falls and painful injuries associated with lifts while snowboarding, sometimes crawling or rolling out of the way of the next chair, one time with a lift operator yelling at me to get out of the way.

-Poor me – someone was mean to me.
+Poor me.
+Someone was mean to me.
 Sniffle.